 b) Refusal to accept school consequences meted.

 Offences not listed here will be handled by the school on a case-by-case basis.

 The school reserves full discretion on any consequences meted out.

-1. Conduct marks are awarded to a Pupil to reflect his / her attributes and general conduct throughout each of the two semesters in a School year.
-Pupils will be appraised in the following areas which constitute the Values of the School: a) Integrity
+1. Conduct marks are awarded to a student to reflect his / her attributes and general conduct throughout each of the two semesters in a school year.
+Students will be appraised in the following areas which constitute the values of the school:

 2. Observation of the above areas will be reflected alongside the conduct grades in the student’s progress report according to the table below:

-3. Conduct marks are the average of the marks given by three Teachers of the class and approved by the HOD PE / CCA, YM and Head PMD.
+3. Conduct marks are the average of the marks given by three teachers of the class and approved by the SH CCA, YM and HOD Student Management.